Explaining gap in resume

 One of the questions that troubles us all when putting together our resume is what information to put in and what to leave out.
 Your resume needs to be succinct and punchy, but also sufficiently informative, highlighting your key achievements and demonstrating your successful career progression.

 All well and good, if you've moved steadily from one job to the next, with no gaps or mishaps along the way.
-But if, as many of us do, you have one or two gaps in your resume, whether it be due to further study, traveling abroad, maternity leave or temporary unemployment, how should you be explaining a gap in your resume to ensure that any gaps don't put you at a potential disadvantage with your future employers?
+But if, as many of us do, you have one or two gaps in your resume, whether it be due to further study, travelling abroad, maternity leave or temporary unemployment, how should you be explaining a gap in your resume to ensure that any gaps don't put you at a potential disadvantage with your future employers?

 Non-consecutive dates indicate a gap in a resume